 We also perspire profusely, (to slip out of a grasp), blood pressure increases as the blood leaves the extremities (so you do not bleed badly when cut), proteins and fats convert to glucose (to give you energy) etc. Once the stress situation is over the stress hormones come back to normal levels.

-Today however, it would be socially unacceptable to hit your boss if he was stressing you or to run away from home if your kids or spouse were stressing you.
+Today, however, it would be socially unacceptable to hit your boss if he was stressing you or to run away from home if your kids or spouse were stressing you.
 This means that the stress hormones are continually being secreted and do not come back to a normal level.
 While these stress hormones play a vital role when faced with a stressor, they have a detrimental effect on the individual if they do not come back to normal levels.
-Prolonged secretion and circulation of these stress hormones causes damage to the body.
+Prolonged secretion and circulation of these stress hormones cause damage to the body.

 The white blood cells (infection fighters) become depleted, neurotransmitters controlling mood are depleted and T-cells in the lymphatic system are broken down.
 Examples of the effects of this are not hard to find.
 Just look at how many people who have been under stress become sick.
 How many people do you know who have lost a “significant other” through death or divorce or who became ill or contracted cancer?